Protecting What You’ve Built

 Accurate Valuation Is Key

 The most important thing to consider when attempting to divide a professional practice is the accurate valuation of the practice.
-Our attorneys have more than two decades of combined experience in business valuation and property division.
+Our attorneys have more than three decades of combined experience in business valuation and property division.
 We regularly call upon experts such as forensic accountants to arrive at an accurate value of the business itself.
 After a thorough examination as to whether the practice can be considered marital or non-marital, we can give professional advice on how best to proceed.

 Call For More Information